Helpful Tips, How-To’s & Videos to Fix Possible Maintenance Issues

 - Each apartment at King & Queen Apartments is issued a basket strainer for the kitchen sink and a bathtub drain catcher.
 Using these drain screens in the kitchen sink and tub drain significantly helps to keep the drains free of hair and other debris.

 - Avoid letting food, hair, and excess soap get down the drains.
-Clogged drains caused by hair, grease, food, soap or foreign objects are the tenant’s responsibility.
+Clogged drains caused by hair, grease, food, soap or foreign objects are your responsibility.

-Tenant will be billed for the service call if any foreign objects are found to have clogged any drain.
-The following items should not be put down any sink drain:
+- If this happens, you will be billed for the service call if any foreign objects are found to have clogged any drain.
+The following items should not be put down any sink or bath tub drain:

 - Food: pasta, rice, soup stocks, fats, greases, bones, fibrous food waste (i.e. celery, banana or potato peels, and onions), general food items (i.e. food scraps, corn, peas, and other small vegetables)